 - Your relevance becomes more obvious.

-And when search engines understand your content cleanly, your Organic Search Visibility reacts almost immediately.
+And when search engines understand your content cleanly, your Search Visibility reacts almost immediately.
 This is why seasoned SEO professionals rely heavily on real-time optimization, it preemptively fixes issues that would otherwise cost you visibility weeks later.

 Think of it like publishing with a safety net.
 Your content lands in search already optimized instead of waiting for a round of corrections after the damage is done.
 That’s what makes this step the fastest visibility trigger.